“I’ve learned so much about podcasting over the past seven years and now share that knowledge with a podcast about podcasting.” ~Eric Montgomery

 For remote interviews and to record little bits of video promo content, I use Riverside.fm.

-How have you promoted your podcast?
+How have you promoted your podcast about podcasting?

 Podcast Business Journal linked to the show and wrote a little snippet.
 Also, I’m gearing up to start guesting on other shows, I really want to start hitting that hard.